An explicit relation between knot groups in lens spaces and those in $S^3$: Braid groups and symmetric groups

-The purpose of this subsection is to introduce another use of Theorem~\ref{thm:CovSpCp}.
-We first remark that a quotient group of a $\C^p$-group $G$ is not a $\C^p$-group in general.
-However, if $H \vartriangleleft G$ is characteristic, then $G/H$ is also a $\C^p$-group, that is, the following lemma holds.
+In this subsection, we discuss the question of whether the $n$th braid group is a $\C^p$-group.
+Since $B_3 \cong G(T_{3,2})$, the answer gives another proof of Corollary~\ref{cor:Torus} for the trefoil $T_{3,2}$.
+First note that a quotient group of a $\C^p$-group $G$ is not a $\C^p$-group in general.
+However, the following lemma shows that if $H \vartriangleleft G$ is characteristic, then $G/H$ is also a $\C^p$-group.